awslabs/aws-crt-kotlin/CONTRIBUTING.md

 #### Body (optional)

-Just as in the **subject**, use the imperative, present tense: "change" not "changed" nor "changes".
+Just as in the **subject**, use the imperative present tense (e.g., "change" not "changed" nor "changes").
 The body should include the motivation for the change and contrast this with previous behavior.

 #### Footer (optional)